Academic Extra Benefits for Student-athletes (policy)

 In addition, it is possible for an instructor of record to unintentionally violate the NCAA’s impermissible academic extra benefits rules.
 There is a real potential for an NCAA violation that could result in sanctions for the university if, for example, an instructor of record knowingly or unknowingly failed to follow university policies concerning grading or believed that a student had violated the academic integrity provisions of the student conduct code and failed to follow university policies for reporting violations.

-Team travel will result in student-athletes missing classes in terms when their sport is in season.
-Because they are traveling for university-sponsored activities, faculty are strongly encouraged to make pedagogically sound and justifiable accommodations that will enable the student-athletes to be successful in the classroom, just as we would encourage such accommodations for other students traveling on university-sponsored activities.
+Participation in athletic competitions may result in student-athletes missing classes in terms when their sport is in season.
+Because they are participating in university-sponsored activities, faculty are strongly encouraged to make pedagogically sound and justifiable accommodations that will enable the student-athletes to be successful in the classroom, just as we would encourage such accommodations for other students traveling on university-sponsored activities.
 However, this request has limits and conditions:

-- Student-athletes are given a letter to share with instructors at the beginning of every term that reports when they will be traveling.
-It is the student-athlete’s responsibility to share this letter with his or her instructors and to discuss travel conflicts in time to arrange for appropriate accommodations.
+• Student-athletes are given a letter to share with instructors at the beginning of every term that reports when they might miss class.
+It is the student-athlete’s responsibility to share this letter with his or her instructors and to discuss competition conflicts in time to arrange for appropriate accommodations.

 Late Assignments

 Student-athletes have very demanding schedules as they juggle athletic and academic demands.
 They are, of course, not unique on today’s college campuses.
 Many students are juggling competing demands.
-Student-athletes should be held to the same standards as other students who have professional or family obligations or who are traveling on university business.
+Student-athletes should be held to the same standards as other students who have professional or family obligations or who are participating in university-sponsored events.

 Grade Change